 - If a candidate's duplicate accounts are merged as a result of resetting the password, some users may not be able to log in with the temporary password because their primary account was deleted during the merging.

 Note: The email that is sent to the candidate is not customizable.
 This is a system-generated email.
 In order for the email to fire, a default "from" email address must be present in a backend setting.
-The backend setting can be configured by contacting Global Product Support.
+The backend setting can be configured by contacting Global Customer Support.

 Karen is a Recruiting Admin at Acme.
 She wants to ensure her candidates' application data is secure, so she enables the Candidate Email Verification functionality on her portal.